 Beyond the big centres, you will find many streets on the Gold Coast offering small boutique shops.
 Surf Parade in Broadbeach, James Street in Burleigh, and Thomas Drive on Chevron Island are just a few you may enjoy.

 With perfect coastlines and a mild climate year round, the Gold Coast is an ideal place to enjoy the beach and ocean life.
-Grabbing an umbrella, lying on the beach and taking swims is only the beginning.
+Grabbing an umbrella, lying on the beach and swimming is only the beginning.

 You may find yourself snorkeling in Currumbin Creek, hiring a jet ski and riding around the Broadwater, taking a stand up paddle boarding lesson, or testing out your surfing skills.

 Even if you find yourself on a strict student budget, the Gold Coast will offer a buffet of wonderful food options to enjoy.
-Particularly in the neighborhoods along the coastline, you will find a budding cafe scene with great food and coffee and a friendly laid-back atmosphere.
+Along the coastline, you will find a budding cafe scene with great food and coffee and a friendly laid-back atmosphere.

 If you want to spoil yourself, many fancy restaurants can be found on the Gold Coast, too.
 Marina Mirage and Broadbeach are two great places to experience fine dining, with much of the Gold Coast’s fresh seafood dished up in glorious gourmet meals.

 A large number of festivals, cultural events, shows, attractions and sports tournaments occur year round on the Gold Coast.
-The Gold Coast Film Festival, the Quiksilver Pro surfing competition, free outdoor movie screenings, art exhibitions at 19 Karen Gallery, or comedy shows at the Gold Coast Arts Centre are just some of the events and festivities you may wish to attend whilst on the Gold Coast.
+Some of these major events include The Gold Coast Film Festival, the Quiksilver Pro surfing competition, free outdoor movie screenings, art exhibitions and comedy shows at the Gold Coast Arts Centre are just some of the events and festivities you may wish to attend whilst on the Gold Coast.

 For more information about events on the Gold Coast, click here

-Despite feeling like a relaxed beach town during the day, Burleigh Heads doesn’t go to sleep early at night.
-Bars and restaurants offer great food and entertainment, and the outdoor areas often stay awake with bongo drumming sessions and fire twirlers.
+Despite feeling like a relaxed beach town during the day, Burleigh Heads doesn’t go to sleep early at night, with Bars and restaurants offering great food and entertainment.

 On the weekends, Burleigh Heads is filled with energy.
 Take a coastal bush walk to Currumbin Creek, enjoy the weekend markets that take place here, or simply ride a bicycle around the streets enjoying another day in paradise.